-Our GP medico-legal experts, Dr Ajay Birly, Dr Sam Creavin, Dr Katherine Dixon and Dr Laura Longstaff are both highly experienced and actively practising GPs.
-In addition to their experience and expertise within the field of GP practice, they each have their own areas of medical speciality based on their clinical background and work history; including soft tissue injuries in Road Traffic Accidents, medical education, forensics, palliative care, sexual and reproductive health, and child health.
+Our GP medico-legal experts, are all highly experienced and actively practicing GPs.
+In addition to their experience and expertise within the field of GP practice, they each have their own areas of medical specialty based on their clinical background and work history; including soft tissue injuries in Road Traffic Accidents, medical education, forensics, palliative care, sexual and reproductive health, and child health.

 We are one of the busiest expert witness teams in England, Scotland, and Wales.
 In most circumstances, however, we can turn around a report in 14 days of assessing your client and the supporting documents you have provided.

 Below are the most frequent questions we are asked regarding our GP expert witness service.